qbicsoftware/ome-xml-editor/README.md

 <div align="center">

-# OME-XML metadata editor
+# OME-XML Metadata Editor

 A Fiji plugin, that allows the user to EDIT (not add tags) the metadata of ome-xml files.
-This is usefull for example for curating metadata that was auto generated by bioformats, but has flaws.
+This is useful for example for curating metadata that was auto generated by bioformats, but has flaws.
 Work in progress.

 </div>